ceph/ceph/doc/man/8/rados.rst

 Availability
 ============

-**rados** is part of the Ceph distributed file system.
+**rados** is part of the Ceph distributed storage system.
 Please refer to the Ceph documentation at http://ceph.com/docs for more information.